skbhoi2001/Revision_DSA-CODING/CODING/README.md

         It helps when more then one user request from a website.

 ## 20. What is the difference between Client Side Renderring and Server Side Renderring?
+        CSR:-

+        SSR:-

+## 21. What is Progressive Renderring?
+        Progressive rendering is the techniques which is used to render content for display as quickly as possible.

+## 22. What is the difference between Preloading and Prefetching resources?
+        - Preload is an early fetch instruction to the browser to request a resource needed for a page
+        - Prefetch where fetched resources and requests need to persist across navigations.

+## 23. What are service workers?
+        Its acts like a proxy server that sit between the web application, the browser and the available network